-I grew up in the mountains of Northeastern Washington, with a love for the outdoors, I was adventurous from the start.
-I remember watching Mary Lou Retton in the 1984 Olympics, knowing that I wanted to grow up to be an athlete and represent my country as she did.
-I remember always trying to race my sister, on foot, by bike, and in the water.
-I believe I was born strongly competitive, my sister, on the other hand, was not.
-This drove me crazy so I would try to find a way to compete even if that meant I was running from her.
+I grew up in the mountains of Northeastern Washington, not far from Canada or Idaho, with a love and respect for the outdoors, I was adventurous from the start.
+I remember watching Mary Lou Retton in the 1984 Olympics, and saw Kerri Strug overcome the impossible in the 1996 Olympics.
+From my earliest memories, I wanted to grow up to be an athlete and represent my country as they did.
+I remember always trying to race my sister on foot, by bike, and in the water.
+I believe I was born strongly competitive, but my sister, on the other hand, was not.
+This drove me crazy, so I would try to find a way to compete, even if that meant I was running from her.

-I found cycling again when I took a job as a bike messenger.
-I didn’t realize it at the time but this job would end up taking me all over the world to compete in messenger championship races and eventually to San Francisco where I would discover road racing and my dream of becoming a professional athlete.
+In Seattle, I found cycling again when I took a job as a bike messenger.
+I didn’t realize it at the time, but this job would end up taking me all over the world to compete in messenger championship races, and eventually south to San Francisco where I would discover road racing, and a path to my dream of becoming a professional athlete.

-Over the years I put myself through college and discovered my creative side as a Graphic Designer.
-I won the Portfolio Show in my program and started building my client base before I even graduated.
-This allowed me to eventually work for myself (its been 11 years now) and be able to dedicate more time, energy and focus on my cycling career.
-I am now in Portland OR, (just outside of, in Vancouver, WA) married, have two Australian Shepards and a home on land that offers easy access to beautiful county roads to train.
+Over the years in San Francisco, I put myself through college and honed my creative side as a Graphic Designer.
+I won the Portfolio Show in my program, and started building my client base before I graduated.
+This allowed me to eventually work for myself, and be able to dedicate more time, energy and focus on my cycling career.
+I now live in Boulder County, Colorado, am married, have two Australian Shepards and a home on land that offers immediate access to endless dirt roads and mountain trails.

-I have balance in my life.
+Perhaps most importantly, I feel like I have balance in my life these days.
 This has become an important part of my development as an athlete.
-Taking time to nurture healthy positive relationships with a few close humans is important to me, being an athlete is consuming and I often need to be selfish, so carving out time for those I love and who support me is key, as is finding time for things outside of cycling and being close to nature hiking, trail running, and Overlanding.
-This creates an opportunity to practice calm and focus, that translates back to competition when surrounded by chaos.
+Taking time to nurture healthy, positive relationships with a few close people is important to me.
+Being an athlete is consuming, and I often need to be selfish, so carving out time for those I love and who support me is key, as is finding time for things outside of cycling and being close to nature.
+As a family, we hike, go camping, play in our orchard and garden, and spend time in our nearby mountains.
+This time away from the bike creates an opportunity to practice calm and focus, and that translates back to a clear head when surrounded by race chaos.

-As I head into my next season of racing I look back on what I have accomplished and am grateful for every opportunity I have had, looking forward I stay focused on accomplishing that little girl’s dream to one day represent my country in sport, and being that inspiration to another little girl.
+With a cancelled 2020, and now 2021 team season I look back on what I have accomplished and am grateful for every opportunity I’ve had, looking forward I stay focused on accomplishing that little girl’s dream to one day represent my country in sport, and being that inspiration to another little girl.

-Discipline: Road Cycling ⋅ Racing Age: 38 ⋅ Strengths on the bike: Sprinting, Aggressive Attacks, Domestique, Power Climbs, Team Player ⋅ Coach: Kendra Wenzel ⋅ Resides: Portland OR ⋅ Started Competitive Cycling: 2007
+Discipline: Road Cycling Gravel Racing ⋅ Racing Age: 41 ⋅ Strengths on the bike: Sprinting, Aggressive Attacks, Domestique, Power Climbs, Team Player ⋅ Coach: Kendra Wenzel ⋅ Resides: Longmont, CO ⋅ Started Competitive Cycling: 2007